NottCurious/Website-Solutions/README.md

 ### CSES Solutions

-As of June 15th, the following number of solutions have been completed:
+As of July 5th, the following number of solutions have been completed:

 New Account: NottCuriousTwo